Career and Technical Scholarship

 Congratulations Career and Technical Scholars!

-Applicants selected to receive the Spring 2021 Career and Technical Scholarship were notified by e-mail.
-Selected scholars must follow the link in their email to accept their award by March 16, 2021.
+Applicants selected to receive the Fall 2021 Career and Technical Scholarship were notified by e-mail.
+Selected scholars must follow the link in their email to accept their award by October 31, 2021.

 Our Career and Technical Scholarship provides up to $1,500 each quarter to fund a high-demand associate degree, certificate or apprenticeship from one of Washington's 34 community and technical colleges or approved apprenticeship program sponsors.
 This scholarship can be used toward nearly 1,000 trade, health care or STEM programs across Washington state.
 Each of these programs can lead to the jobs our communities need most such as welding, manufacturing or IT.